Category Archives: Science

 The Euston Manifesto

 Today, 13Apr06, we—bloggers, academics, campaigners, writers, scientists, journalists, citizens—launch the Euston Manifesto.
 With this document we hope to publicly assert our progressive, democratic, egalitarian, internationalist principles in the face of recent attacks upon them from the Right and, to our dismay, the Left.
-Many of us are of the Left, but we come from across the […]
+Many of us are of the Left, but we come from across […]

 Mmm!
 Pork With All The Oily Goodness Of Roundworm

-The genetic revolution brings you a “healthier” fry-up: Geneticists have mixed DNA from the roundworm C. elegans and pigs to produce swine with significant amounts of omega-3 fatty acids – the kind believed to stave off heart disease [hmmm…].
-Researchers hope they can improve the technique in pork and do the same in chickens and cows.
-In […]
+The genetic revolution brings you a “healthier” fry-up: Geneticists have mixed DNA from the roundworm C. elegans and pigs to produce swine with significant amounts of omega-3 fatty acids — the kind believed to stave off heart disease [hmmm…].
+Researchers hope they can improve the technique in pork and do the same in chickens and […]

 Like Yesterday

 The Anonymous Economist draws my attention to this amazing story: James McGaugh is one of the world’s leading experts on how the human memory system works.
 But these days, he admits he’s stumped.
-McGaugh’s journey through an intellectual purgatory began six years ago when a woman now known only as AJ wrote him a letter detailing her […]
+McGaugh’s journey through an intellectual purgatory began six years ago when a woman now known only as AJ wrote him a letter […]

 “Dr” Death Begins His New Career